DST05/cybersecurity-portfolio---TryHackMe/TryHackMe/Pre-Security/Computer-Fundamentals/Inside-a-Computer-System/README.md

 ## Learning Objectives

-- Identify the essential hardware components of a desktop computer.
-- Understand the function of each component.
+- Understanding the different types of storage: solid-state storage and magnetic storage
-- Distinguish between internal desktop components and unrelated hardware.
+- Knowing different types of components in a computer system and their purpose in each of them
-- Reinforce the physical layout of a computer system.
+- Understanding the role of each core hardware component within a desktop computer.

 ---

 ## Key Concepts

 ### CPU
-Processes instructions and coordinates the operation of the computer.
+Processes all instructions at a rate of billions per second in Gigahertz.

 ### RAM
-Temporarily stores data currently being used by the operating system and applications.
+Temporarily stores data and instructions that are currently being used by the operating system, meaning that it is volatile.

 ### Power Supply Unit (PSU)
 Converts mains electricity into voltages suitable for computer hardware.

 ### Graphics Card (GPU)
-Processes graphics and produces visual output.
+Processes graphics and produces visual output using mathematical operations.

 ### Storage
 Understood the differences between SSDs and HDDs and their role in permanent data storage.

 ### Network Adapter
-Provides network connectivity for communication with other devices and the internet.
+Provides network connectivity for communication with other devices and the internet with a unique hardware address using a MAC address.

 ---